Our Culture

 Kia kauanuanuhia

 You can only be your best when you can be yourself.
 You are welcome here.
-And more importantly, you’re welcome to stay true to yourself here.
-Because when our people get the respect they deserve, they get the chance to really make an impact.
-Respected employees are happier and more productive.
-We think it’s also the right way to do business.
-We work and think on the international level.
-Diversity is in our DNA.
-And we are proud of it.
+And more importantly, you’re welcome to stay true to yourself here, because when our people get the respect they deserve, they get the chance to really make an impact.
+Respected employees are happier and more productive, and we see it’s also the right way to do business.
 At Deloitte, we cherish and value everyone’s individuality and we strive for an open and inclusive culture.

 We believe that creating and maintaining a culture of inclusion is the responsibility of all of us – “inclusion with us at the centre” – each of us brings something to diversity and equally, we all have a role to play in inclusion.